stuartellis/sve-personal-website/content/articles/just-task-runner.md

 ### The Backwards Compatibility Guarantee

-The behaviour of _just_ is covered by a [backwards compatibility guarantee](https://just.systems/man/en/backwards-compatibility.html).
+The behavior of _just_ is covered by a [backwards compatibility guarantee](https://just.systems/man/en/backwards-compatibility.html).
 This means that new versions of _just_ will not introduce backwards incompatible changes that break existing _justfiles_.
 New features are only available when you use the _unstable_ flag, until it can be guaranteed that they will not change.
 To verify that new versions of _just_ do not break compatibility, the _just_ project maintain automation to test against _justfiles_ that are published as Open Source.

 These decisions enable _just_ to be an evergreen tool.
 Project maintainers simply decide the minimum version of _just_ that they will require.
 Users can install and update their copies of _just_ with whatever method they prefer, as long as it provides versions that is more recent than the minimum version that is required by the project.

 ## Installing just

 If possible, use a tool that enables you to specify which versions of _just_ to install.
 This means that you can install the most recent version of _just_ that is available.
-You can use [Python tools](#installing-just-with-python-tools), [Rust and Node.js packages](#adding-a-copy-of-just-to-a-project), a tool version manager like [mise](#installing-just-with-mise), or [the feature for Dev Containers](#adding-just-to-a-dev-container).
+You can use [Python tools](#installing-just-with-python-tools), [container images](https://just.systems/man/en/docker.html), [Rust and Node.js packages](#adding-a-copy-of-just-to-a-project), a tool version manager like [mise](#installing-just-with-mise), or [the feature for Dev Containers](#adding-just-to-a-dev-container).

 If you do not wish to use a tool, see the section on [how to install _just_ with a script](#installing-just-with-a-script).

 These methods also enable you to either add a copy of _just_ to a specific project, or install _just_ into a user account so that it is available for all of your work.
 If you install a copy of _just_ into a user account you can [integrate it with your shell](#integrating-just-with-your-shell).

-> Consider using the [Python](#installing-just-with-python-tools) or Rust tools to install _just_.
-The Python and Rust packages contain a copy of the _just_ executable, and can be distributed from private package repositories.
+> Consider using either the [Python](#installing-just-with-python-tools) or Rust tools to install _just_, or [container images](https://just.systems/man/en/docker.html).
+The container images, Python and Rust packages contain a copy of the _just_ executable, and can be distributed from private repositories.
 Other tools may download files from GitHub.

 You can also install _just_ with [operating system packages](#installing-just-with-operating-system-packages).
 These packages may provide older versions of _just_.